farooqashar/fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `400` if the relationship status is in wrong format
+- `400` if the relationship status is not in the appropiate set{Single, Complicated, Married}
-- `400` if a user best friend does not exist
+- `404` if a user best friend does not exist

 #### `PUT /api/users/relationships` - Update User Relationship Status